Cleveland Metroparks Zoo: Recognition

-Cleveland Metroparks Zoo Recognized Among Five "Best" Zoos in Ohio

-The Cleveland Metroparks Zoo is one of five city zoos in Ohio.
+The CMZ is one of five city zoos in Ohio.
 The 'Buckeye State' has been referred to as a "Zoo State", as only California rivals Ohio in the sheer number of options zoogoers have for visiting reputable zoos.

-A 2014 "Top Ten" ranking of the nation's zoos by USA Today (based on data provided by the Association of Zoos and Aquariums) recognized the Cleveland Metroparks Zoo for being nominated for the USA Today award.
+A 2014 "Top Ten" ranking of the nation's zoos by USA Today (based on data provided by the Association of Zoos and Aquariums) recognized the CMZ for being nominated for the USA Today award.
 Three other Ohio zoos were nominated and won awards for the 'Best US Zoo' contest: the Columbus Zoo and Aquarium, the Cincinnati Zoo and Botanical Garden and the Toledo Zoo.

-Notable Animals
+Notable animals

+Balto

+Balto, an Alaskan husky and sled dog made famous for his role leading the last stage of the 1925 serum run to Nome, resided at the zoo from March 1927 until his death in March 1933.
+Balto, along with six surviving teammates from the serum run, were purchased from a traveling circus owner in Los Angeles by the citizenry of Cleveland following a ten-day fundraising campaign.
+Following his death, Balto's remains were mounted by the Cleveland Museum of Natural History, which continues to exhibit him to this day.
+Statues of Balto and Togo, another dog credited for heroic feats on the serum run, were unveiled at the zoo in 1997.

 Timmy (Gorilla)

 Arguably the most famous animal resident in the Cleveland Metropark Zoo's history, Timmy the Western lowland gorilla attained greater fame as a very prolific sire at the Bronx Zoo.
-Although, he was known as the "dud stud" at the Cleveland zoo, he proved to be quite virile after he arrived at the Bronx Zoo on loan.
+Although he was known as the "dud stud" at the Cleveland zoo, he proved to be quite virile after he arrived at the Bronx Zoo on loan.
 Timmy was managed indoors in human care for 25 years before being sent on breeding loan to the Wildlife Conservation Society's main campus and headquarters at the Bronx Zoo.
 The move was highly controversial.
 The consideration of separating Timmy from his companion Kate, was met with much protest by animal rights activists and was the subject of a federal court case.
-Cleveland Metroparks Zoo Director Emeritus Steve H. Taylor cites the lawsuit surrounding the breeding loan as one of the most significant in the history of moderns zoos.
+CMZ Director Emeritus Steve H. Taylor cites the lawsuit surrounding the breeding loan as one of the most significant in the history of modern zoos.

-However, Timmy went on to sire more than 13 offspring in New York, many of whom were conceived in the Bronx Zoo's state-of-the-art Congo Gorilla Forest exhibit, which opened after his arrival in New York City.
+Timmy went on to sire more than 13 offspring in New York, many of whom were conceived in the Bronx Zoo's state-of-the-art Congo Gorilla Forest exhibit, which opened after his arrival in New York City.

-Okpara

-Sired by Timmy and born to Pattycake at the Bronx Zoo, Okpara returned to Cleveland before moving on to another facility.
+Timmy's offspring Okpara was born to Pattycake at the Bronx Zoo.
+Okpara returned to Cleveland before moving on to another facility.